zuchka/remove-markdown/README.md

 Setting `stripListLeaders` to false will retain any list characters (`*, -, +, (digit).`).

 ## TODO
 PRs are very much welcome.
+Here are some ideas for future enhancements:

 * Allow the RegEx expressions to be customized per rule
 * Make the rules more robust, support more edge cases
 * Add more (comprehensive) tests